dagster-io/dagster/docs/docs-beta/docs/integrations/libraries/fivetran.md

 ### Customize the materialization of Fivetran assets

 If you want to customize the sync of your connectors, you can use the <PyObject module="dagster_fivetran" method="fivetran_assets" /> decorator to do so.
-This allows you to execute custom code before and after the call to the fivetran sync.
+This allows you to execute custom code before and after the call to the Fivetran sync.

 <CodeExample filePath="integrations/fivetran/customize_fivetran_asset_defs.py" language="python" />